drwpow/pow.rs/src/content/blog/cloud-jumping-with-manifold.md

 # Moving to Manifold

 With [Manifold](https://www.manifold.co/), you can hook up any service you want—even those not listed on the [Services page](https://www.manifold.co/services)!
-But for this example, our usecase is satisfied by the existing services of [Mailgun](https://www.manifold.co/services/mailgun) and [JawsDB Postgres](https://www.manifold.co/services/jawsdb-postgres), so we’ll use those two.
+But for this example, our use case is satisfied by the existing services of [Mailgun](https://www.manifold.co/services/mailgun) and [JawsDB Postgres](https://www.manifold.co/services/jawsdb-postgres), so we’ll use those two.
 But again, once the application uses Manifold, those can be swapped out easily at any time.